 I am often asked since I dine out so frequently if I ever cook at home.
 The answer is yes, and I am quite capable.
 But the fact is I dine out nearly every meal, and I do miss cooking at home.
 But as fortune would have it I had a chance to do just that when a friend invited me over this week.
 But I cheated a bit by stopping in at TJ’s Seafood Market for a little assistance.

-I dropped by the TJ’s Preston-Forest location for a little friendly advice from my favorite fishmonger, Jon Alexis.
-Alexis suggested for light bites to grab some shrimp that they prepare fresh each day, and maybe a bit of their signature smoked salmon and large lump crab.
+I dropped by the TJ’s for a little friendly advice from my favorite fishmonger, Jon Alexis.
+Alexis suggested for light bites to grab some jumbo shrimp that they prepare fresh each day, and maybe a bit of their signature smoked salmon and large lump crab.
 This sounded perfect for an evening of wine and conversation, and decided to make tacos out of all the ingredients.
-Little was I aware but these would be the best tacos that mankind has ever known.
+Little was I aware but these would be the best tacos that mankind has ever known, I humbly submit.
 Continue reading

 by Joey Stewart